kevprice/fiscal-simulation-uk/README.md

 The `npm test` script runs the existing GDP percentile tests.

-## Assumptions and Sources
+## Data and Sources

-Key multipliers and parameter choices are documented in `src/data/assumptions.js`.
+Baseline revenue and spending numbers now come from the **OBR March 2024 Public finances databank**.
+See `src/data/obr2024Budget.js` for the exact figures used.
-These include references for unemployment spending multipliers (IMF, 2014), infrastructure effects (OECD, 2016) and the assumed peak of the Laffer curve for income tax (Diamond & Saez, 2011).
+Multipliers and other economic parameters are documented in `src/data/assumptions.js` with academic references (IMF 2014, OECD 2016, Diamond & Saez 2011).